by Güher Pekinel

 When listening to this album, the audience could ask themselves why a piano duo would be interested in Bach and Jazz.
 We’ve have been through a long process of development to reach this stage.

-Johann Sebastian Bach has always been a mirror for both of us since our childhood, which reflected a true and multi-dimensional philosophy.
-We have found the transparency, the eternal search for the extraordinary and its direct formulation in harmony only in Bach.
+Since our childhood, Johann Sebastian Bach has always been a mirror for both of us, which reflected a true and multi-dimensional philosophy.
+We have found the transparency, the eternal search for the extraordinary and its direct formulation in harmony, only in Bach.

 The greatness of Bach is based in his unlimited perception of identification and his desire to be in the past, now and in the future, simultaneously.

 The multi-dimensional mathematics of Bach has always fascinated us.
 While various melodic arrangements develop in authentic labyrinths, the musical expression creates a rhythmical „process“ as result of counter-dynamics which are created by 16’s and 32’s trioles notes.
 With re-arrangements of the features of this architecture, it is possible to catch jazz’s basic „swing“!

 Is this an alienation of Bach’s music?
 Quite the contrary.
 Through transformation, music gains a new dimension and transparency.
 New ways in interpretation are opening for us through improvisation.
 With the dissolution of mathematical structures and their replacement, swing gains norm in its own substructure and lightens everything.
 But „lightness“ does not mean „easiness“.
 Just the opposite.
 With the contribution of jazz, music gains a new and creatively different dimension.
 All these prove Bach’s timeless greatness.

 In this context, working with Jacques Loussier gave us a new vision of Bach.
 We are thankful to him for this richness.
 When we listened to Jacques Loussier for the first time, we found out with surprise that with an original new form between improvisation and composition, he had found a new „style“ based on the facts of jazz.